-Taylor, R.D.
+&lt;sup>49 Taylor, R.D.
 (1993), 'An investigation onto the nature of modernism and modernity during the 1930s in Perth, Western Australia, through the study of specific buildings and related art and design forms', unpublished thesis presented for the degree of Doctor of Philosophy of the University of Western Australia, Vol. 1, Chap.
 6, 'The modern flat in Perth', pp. 327-330.

-49 ibid., p.
+&lt;sup>50 ibid., p.
 351.

-ibid., pp. 359-360.
+&lt;sup>51 ibid., pp. 354-355.

-was thought to cause falling birth rates and a general deterioration of family values, as well as threatening the building industry.52 This was hardly the case, as at least one contemporary writer pointed out: generally, people were not choosing to live in flats instead of houses, but rather, flats were providing a form of housing for those who could otherwise not afford it.53 Another concern was the perceived potential of flats to become slums.
+a form of housing for those who could otherwise not afford it.
+Another concern was the perceived potential of flats to become slums.
 This was largely because many people saw shared housing as being synonymous with poverty and vice.

 Some of the ways in which flat builders tried to deal with these negative attitudes included the careful marketing and location of the blocks in order to suggest a certain type of lifestyle incompatible with slum conditions.
 An example of this is the manner in which the prospectus for the Riviera Flats on Mill Street, by Harold Krantz, was illustrated.
-Motifs included elegantly dressed tenants entering the block, expensive cars on the street outside, and couples playing tennis on the roof-top garden.54 All of this combined to give an air of luxury, although the rental of the flats, while high enough to keep out the poor, was not beyond the means of middle-class city workers.
-It seems to have been common practice to charge reasonably high rents, partly in order to prevent vagrants and the unemployed from becoming tenants, and partly so that the owner would receive good returns and be able to afford to maintain the building.55 Both of these aspects discouraged the development of slums.
+Motifs included elegantly dressed tenants entering the block, expensive cars on the street outside, and couples playing tennis on the rooftop garden.
+All of this combined to give an air of luxury, although the rental value of the flats, while high enough to keep out the poor, was not beyond the means of middle-class city workers.
+It seems to have been common practice to charge reasonably high rents, partly in order to prevent vagrants and the unemployed from becoming tenants, and partly so that the owner would receive good returns and be able to afford to maintain the building.
+Both of these aspects discouraged the development of slums.

 Another measure sometimes employed to maintain the prestige of a block of flats was the live-in caretaker.
 This helped to prevent undesirable behaviour on the part of the tenants and allowed repairs and maintenance to be carried out efficiently.
 Modern design added to the desirability of a building, and, due to its use of simple fittings and details, reduced the need for maintenance, making it less easy for buildings to become shabby.
-Flats tended to be located in fairly prestigious areas where it was anticipated that there would be an ongoing market for housing, such as St. George's and Adelaide Terraces, Mount Street, Colin Street, or Stirling Highway.
-This meant that there was little chance of having many tenancies fall vacant resulting in decreasing returns, lack of maintenance and loss of prestige, which, as Harold Krantz pointed out at the time, were the most powerful factors in the creation of slum areas.56 Careful selection of names also strengthened the appeal of the lifestyle flats offered.
-'Varsity', 'Winthrop' and 'Oxford', located near the newly built University of Western Australia, had strong academic overtones, while names such as 'Riviera' conjured up the image of beach-side life in fashionable places such as California or the south of France.57 ibid., pp. 327-328, 359-360.
+Flats tended to be located in fairly prestigious areas where it was anticipated that there would be an ongoing market for housing, such as St. George's and Adelaide Terraces.
+Mount Street, Colin Street, or Stirling Highway.
+This meant that there was little chance of having many tenancies fall vacant resulting in decreasing returns, lack of maintenance and loss of prestige, which, as Harold Krantz pointed out at the time, were the most powerful factors in the creation of slum areas.
+Careful selection of names also strengthened the appeal of the lifestyle flats offered.
+'Varsity', 'Winthrop' and 'Oxford', located near the newly built University of Western Australia, had strong academic overtones, while names such as 'Riviera' conjured up the image of beach-side life in fashionable places such as California or the south of France.